QuestionCove/nbbcjs/readme.md

 }
 ```

-Additionally, for BBMode.CALLBACK, there is a new element called `callback`, which should be a callback function to be called, previously this would have been `method` and would have been the function name with the function existing in the global scope.
+For BBMode.CALLBACK, there is a new element called `callback`, which should be a callback function to be called, previously this would have been `method` and would have been the function name with the function existing in the global scope.

+Smileys have been renamed to Emoji, and all methods now reflect this. `bbcode.getSmileys()` is now `bbcode.getEmoji()`; The css class `bbcode_smiley` has been changed to `bbcode_emoji`, among other instances of this.

 ## Credits